telerik/ajax-docs/controls/upload/getting-started.md

 	* Set the **MaxFileSize** to 1000000.
 This specifies that the **RadUpload** should not upload a file of more than 1,000,000 bytes.

-	>note By default, your application can upload at most 4 megabytes of data over all the files uploaded in a single postback.
+	>tip By default, your application can upload at most 4 megabytes of data over all the files uploaded in a single postback.
 	>

 1. In the Solution Explorer, add a new folder called "Files" where the uploaded files will be placed: